7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 Original Goals:
 - Understand what it takes to be this good
 - Analyse xct workflow
-- Buffer overflow revision, but also gleen some tips
+- Buffer overflow revision, but also glean some tips
-- Try smallest amount of recon possible and not any of my automated data collection for massive data crunking at some point.
+- Try smallest amount of recon possible and not any of my automated data collection for massive data crunching at some point.
-- Perform "racing mind practice" -  a term that I likened to practicing play music at speed - it is fluid continous attempt to remain at at most peak for endurance  -
+- Perform "racing mind practice" -  a term that I likened to practising play music at speed - it is fluid continuous attempt to remain at at most peak for endurance  -
 - Finish in hour and a half. - SPOIL it did not happen I know it could have if naabu had worked, I was not correctly second guessing XCT on the smtp-user-enum "solution", also got impatient on the email call back from the attended.htb - then I reset the box incase I spammed the swaks too much
 Learnt:
 - Better SMTP TTPs!
 - When I put capability pieces together I can actually achieve stuff!
 Beyond Root:
 - Patch the machine to prevent a buffer overflow
-- Test all my Linux BattLeground counter measures as VulnNet node shells would just take more time to configure
+- Test all my Linux Battleground counter measures as VulnNet node shells would just take more time to configure

 [XCT is current top number one on HTB](https://www.youtube.com/watch?v=uAvvrBO7zlk) - *"We will solve Attended, a 50-point machine on HackTheBox.
 For user, we will be sending some emails back and forth and then append a payload that exploits a Vim RCE, followed by adding a malicious ssh config.
 For root, we will exploit a custom OpenBSD binary that is used as an AuthorizedKeysCommand for SSH"*.
 [XCT](https://app.hackthebox.com/users/13569) is currently ranked 1 on HTB with 14 user FBs, 28 system FBs - 248 solved machiens, 7 FB on challenges with 266 total solved, also end games and fortress completions.
 This guy is awesome.
 My hope is learn from maybe 10 boxes completed by XCT for the next 5 months or so.
-Along with Snowscan and few other I want to try be like the best as early as possible and be more than the average Ippsec viewer - Ippsec is still awesome, I want to suppass the average ASAP.
+Along with Snowscan and few other I want to try be like the best as early as possible and be more than the average Ippsec viewer - Ippsec is still awesome, I want to surpass the average ASAP.

 Returning to finish this due to watching the Ippsec introduction to his video after being reminded how awesome this machine would be at the current point of time.
 I realised that I need to watch both as I am currently cleaning up my github projects one is a C2 framework - Ippsec makes his own.
 I also need to replace Empire with Sliver usage.
-Iptables defensive setup and usage for BaTTLegrounds and KOTH has been on my beyond roots.
+Iptables defensive setup and usage for Battlegrounds and KOTH has been on my beyond roots.

 Because as part of testing my Helped-Through discourse the only written writeup that I trust is [0xdf](https://0xdf.gitlab.io/2021/05/08/htb-attended.html)